top of page

 Loose Lips Sink Ships

-“Loose Lips Sinks Ships” posters appeared during World War II.
-The phrase was coined by the War Advertising Council and was used on posters issued by the US Office of War Information to alert citizens to beware of unguarded talk.
+“Loose Lips Sink Ships” posters appeared during World War II.
+The phrase, coined by the War Advertising Council, was used on posters issued by the US Office of War Information to alert citizens to beware of unguarded talk.
 You would think that in 80 years, people would learn not to divulge secrets in public.

 It is not just the military that should be concerned about information disclosure.
-My lawyer told me that when he was starting his career as a young attorney, he was riding the elevator one day with a prosecutor who was discussing a case with a clerk.
-My lawyer was able to overhear the strategy they had planned for the case.
+My lawyer told me that when he started his career as a young attorney, he was riding the elevator one day with a prosecutor discussing a case with a clerk.
+My lawyer could overhear the strategy they had planned for the case.
 That was the first case he won.

-A common theme of our blogs is that we all should make cyber security everyone’s responsibility.
+A common theme of our blogs is that cyber security should be everyone’s responsibility.
 Don’t miss opportunities to educate your employees and colleagues, using formal or creative means to cultivate and keep security best practices top-of-mind.

 Here are a few to generate conversation as we renew our resolve for the New Year: